LGBTQ+ veterans file civil rights suit against Pentagon over discriminatory discharges

 Over the past six months, a CBS News investigation documented the Pentagon's long-running failure to restore honor to the service records of thousands of veterans who were deprived of veterans benefits after their military careers were cut short.
 The reports documented the way these veterans' often traumatic separation from the military shaped the course of their lives.

-The Pentagon has told CBS News that the military has an existing process consisting of a short two-page application for veterans seeking a change to their discharge.
+A Pentagon spokesperson told CBS News the department does not comment on pending litigation, but in an earlier statement said that the military has an existing process consisting of a short two-page application for veterans seeking a change to their discharge.
 The department said "legal representation is not required to apply for a discharge review" and that the discharge review boards "continue to strive to finalize 90% of all cases within 10 months as required by statute."

 "Forced to relive the trauma"